The Road Home Documentary Screenings

 Voices In To Frame

-Over the next five weeks, we will be releasing a series of videos highlighting the voices and experiences of five Washtenaw County women who have either experienced homelessness and/or are trying to work within the system to uplift other women.
+Voices into Fame is a series of videos highlighting the voices and experiences of five Washtenaw County women who have either experienced homelessness and/or are trying to work within the system to uplift other women.
 We are grateful to Alfreda Rooks, Na'Esha Carter, Masharra Vawters, Kania Wright, and Shakira Nelson for inviting us into their stories.

 Watch the introductory video here: Voices in to Frame Introduction